New photos released from Epstein’s estate showing Trump, Bannon, Bill Clinton and other high-profile people

 CNN’s review of thousands of pages of Epstein’s emails shows that, over the years Epstein repeatedly invoked Trump — sometimes to offer analysis of his behavior, sometimes to gossip, and sometimes simply to position himself as someone with rare insight into the man who had become president.

-Others who associated Epstein have faced professional or other consequences for that relationship, even though they, too, were not accused of any criminal wrongdoing.
+Others who have been associated with Epstein have faced professional or other consequences for that relationship, even though they, too, were not accused of any criminal wrongdoing.

 Summers took leave from teaching at Harvard and resigned from his position on the board of OpenAI; he has said he is “deeply ashamed” of maintaining ties to Epstein and, while stepping back from public roles, would work to “rebuild trust and repair relationships with the people closest to me.”
 Andrew Mountbatten-Windsor relinquished the use of his royal titles; he has denied any allegations of misconduct.